Lpages3/IPM_Centauree2025/README.md

 See my InternshipReport2025_LPages.pdf for details on our work.

-1. ModelSelection.Rmd gives a script for model selection of the different vital rates of C. corymbosa using generalized linear mixed models with package spaMM.
+1. Model selection folder : scripts for model selection of the different vital rates of C. corymbosa using generalized linear mixed models with package spaMM.

 2. IPM folder :
   a.
-IPM_AIC.Rmd gives the discretized mean kernel over all populations and years. (same for IPM_BIC with vital rates selected by BIC);
+Predict.R contains the fitted vital rate function used for the IPM discretization.
   b.
-IPM_AIC_Pop_Year.Rmd gives the discretized kernals for all pair of year and population;
+Kernals implementation : scripts to implement the integral projection model
   c.
-You can plot all the results with the two Rmd files ResultsIPM_*;
-   d.
-Predict.R contains the fitted vital rate function used for the IPM discretization.
+Results :
+    - Kernal analysis : global results of the IPM (growth rate, size distribution, ...)
+    - Climate : links between life history traits and optimal flowering size with climate
+    - Optimal flowering strategy : determine if the flowering strategy is an ESS
+    - Validation Flowering data : predictions of the model comparing with the number of observed flowering plants each year
+    - Perturbation analysis : elasticity analysis on the vital rates